C

 Based on profiling, the Qt for MCUs examples and demos do not use more than 11 kB of stack memory.
 The default stack size chosen is 24 kB to be on the safe side.
 By benchmarking the application and checking the value of QulPerf::maxStackUsage, some memory might be saved by reducing the stack size accordingly.

-This optimization only applies to platforms where a fixed stack size is set in the linker script, or on FreeRTOS where the Qt Quick Ultralite thread stack size can be configured: Thread stack size
+This optimization only applies to platforms where a fixed stack size is set in the linker script or to FreeRTOS, where the Qt Quick Ultralite thread stack size can be configured.

 Available under certain Qt licenses.